Chicken Breeds

 Swedish Flower Hen Temperament

-These chickens are not generally a friendly breed in that you could describe them as standoffish.
+These chickens are not generally a friendly breed in that you could describe them as often standoffish.
+There are always some who don’t conform to this and reserve the right to be their own “person”.
 They are not aggressive to their other coop mates.
 Whenever you have any treats on offer they are then quite happy to be in your company.
 It is usually on their terms.

 Breed Size